 Airbus’ worldwide activity supports a £5 billion gross value-added contribution to UK GDP.
-Each year Airbus spends in excess of £5 billion with UK suppliers.
-This UK supply chain comprises more than 4,000 companies, ranging from large primes such as Rolls-Royce and GKN to hundreds of small and medium-sized enterprise (SME) suppliers, each playing a vital role in helping Airbus deliver its world-leading products.
+Each year Airbus spends in excess of £4.5 billion with UK suppliers, supporting a supply chain comprising more than 2,000 companies, ranging from large primes like Rolls-Royce and GKN to hundreds of small and medium-sized enterprises (SMEs).
+Each supplier plays a vital role in helping Airbus deliver its world-leading products.

 The sites at Filton and Broughton design, test and manufacture the wings for all Airbus’ commercial aircraft with the exception of the A220, directly sustaining about 9,000 UK jobs.

-Broughton, home to more than 6,000 Airbus employees, has a proud tradition of aerospace manufacturing going back three-quarters of a century, having produced aviation classics such as the Wellington and Lancaster, and De Havilland’s Comet and Mosquito.
+Broughton, home to a workforce of some 6,000 Airbus highly skilled personnel, has a proud tradition of aerospace manufacturing dating back 80 years, having produced such aviation classics such as the Wellington and Lancaster, and De Havilland’s Mosquito and Comet.
 The site focuses primarily on manufacturing but also houses engineering and support functions such as procurement and finance.
 Airbus has invested more than £2 billion in the Broughton plant over the past 10 years.
-Core activities at Filton, where an additional 4,000 people work, are the design, engineering and support for Airbus wings, fuel systems and landing gear.
+Core activities at Filton, where an additional 3,000 people work, are the design, engineering and support for Airbus wings, fuel systems and landing gear.
 Teams also work on aerodynamics research, development and test facilities, while wings for the A400M transporter are assembled on site.

-Present in the UK for more than 40 years, Airbus’ helicopter activity is headquartered in Oxfordshire – Britain’s civil helicopter hub – from where the company provides the country’s premium rotary wing aircraft solutions.
-With sites in Aberdeen, Belfast, Hawarden and Oxford, Airbus provides helicopter design, manufacturing, support, maintenance and training to its customers.
-Airbus rotary wing aircraft make up the entirety of the country’s police helicopter fleet, 60% of the air ambulance fleet, and half of the country’s overall civil
+Present in the UK for more than 40 years, Airbus’ helicopter activity is headquartered at Oxford Airport – Britain’s civil helicopter hub – from where the company provides the country’s premium rotary wing aircraft solutions.
+With sites in Aberdeen, Belfast, and Oxford, Airbus provides helicopter design, manufacturing, support, maintenance and training to its customers.
+Airbus rotary wing aircraft make up the entirety of the country’s police helicopter fleet, 65% of the air ambulance fleet, and half of the country’s overall civil helicopter fleet.

-helicopter fleet.
 Airbus is also an important helicopter supplier to the UK armed forces, with 100 of its rotorcraft in service with the Ministry of Defence.
-These include dedicated helicopters for operations across the globe – including the Puma 2, the workhorse of the RAF and one of the most successful defence helicopter programmes in the UK.
+These include dedicated helicopters for operations across the globe – including the Puma 2, the workhorse of the RAF, and recently subject to one of the most successful defence upgrade programmes in the UK.